 Special student—Nonmatriculated students who are enrolled in CSSH graduate courses on a part-time basis (fewer than 8 semester hours per semester).
 Special students may earn up to 12 semester hours over time.
 Special students who do not register for four consecutive semesters (excluding summer semester) may be subject to review and possible withdrawal by the college.
 Graduate certificates and degrees cannot be conferred upon students in special student status.
 In keeping with university regulations, international students cannot be admitted as special students.

 Doctoral degree candidate—Doctoral students who have completed departmental, college, and university requirements except for dissertation.

 For academic purposes, a graduate student is considered a full-time student if enrolled in a minimum of 8 semester hours of credit for the semester, with the following exceptions:

 - Students who hold Stipended Graduate Assistantships (SGA) will be considered full-time if enrolled for a minimum of 6 semester hours of credit.
 However, some departments may require more credits for maintaining departmental progression standards.

 - Students enrolled in Doctoral Research or full-time co-op are considered full-time.

-- All graduate students who are formally registered in a continuation status, Dissertation, Dissertation Continuation, Doctoral Research, or Qualifying/Comprehensive Exam Preparation courses may be considered full-time at the discretion of their department.
+- All graduate students who are formally registered in a continuation status, Dissertation, Dissertation Continuation, Doctoral Research, or Qualifying/Comprehensive Exam Preparation courses may be considered full-time.
 It is ordinarily assumed that such students will be in residence.